fluxcd/flux/site/git-gpg.md

 The signing of commits (and the sync tag) requires two flags to be set:

-1. `--git-gpg-key-import` should be set to the path Flux should look for GPG key(s) to import, this can be a direct path to a key or the path to a folder Flux should scan for files.
+1. `--git-gpg-key-import` should be set to the path(s) Flux should look for GPG key(s) to import, this can be direct paths to keys and/or the paths to folders Flux should scan for files.
 2. `--git-signing-key` should be set to the ID of the key Flux should use to sign commits, this can be the full fingerprint or the long ID, for example: `700D397C988079BFF0DDAFED6A7436E8790F8689` (or